 Ducati & the TT - two legends, one story

-NOW WITH FREE UK SHIPPING (JUST £10 EVERYWHERE ELSE)Ducati and the Isle of Man TT; two legends certainly, but one story?
+JUST £29.99 UNTIL 15 NOVEMBER 2017 AND WITH FREE UK SHIPPING (JUST £10 EVERYWHERE ELSE)Ducati and the Isle of Man TT; two legends certainly, but one story?
 Yet consider that back in the mid 1970s both Ducati and the TT were thought by many to be living on past glories and unable to survive the rise of the Japanese motorcycle industry and the new found glamour of Grand Prix racing.
 Despite this Ducati and the TT persevered and, despite both almost disappearing, started growing again largely thanks to the effort of a team convinced that they could win a TT with a Ducati.

 This is a glorious Limited Edition, large format hardback (240 pages, 280mm x 240mm / 11"x9.25") with many previously unseen and specially commissioned photographs, plus many by renowned photographer Phil Aynsley.
 Interviews with Steve Wynne and members of his team, together with others who raced or were involved with Ducati and the TT bring many untold stories to life.

 This historic reference starts with the surprising facts that the first Isle of Man TT races were for cars, and that Ducati had been in business for over 20 years before they built their first motorcycle.
 Yet now they are both inextricably associated with motorcycle racing and have built histories that regularly crossed paths, bringing five World Championships to Ducati.
 This, then, is the history of both these wonderful icons of motorcycling and how their worlds collided.
 It also tells in full for the first time how Mike Hailwood returned to motorcycle racing in Australia before attempting his TT comeback, along with new insights into the motorcycles he raced and the people he inspired.